Day Trading Strategy for Beginners

 Let’s take a brief overview on the five points.

 1- Technical Analysis – Day Trading Strategy for Beginners

-Technical Analysis is the first step in IDDA approach to developing a day trading strategy for beginners.
+Technical Analysis is the first step in the IDDA approach to developing a day trading strategy for beginners.
 It is the art of using history to predict the future.
 In all types of online investment markets, the securities have been making history with their price change.
-A technical analyst looks how a security has been performing, and determines potential future price movements.
+A technical analyst looks at how security has been performing and determines potential future price movements.

 Day Trading Strategy for Beginners – Technical Analysis

 In other words, technical analysts look for similar patterns that have formed in the past.
 Then, they will come up with trading ideas believing prices will make the same movements as they did before.